kinshuk4/daily-coding-problem-solutions/README.md

 - Every white square must be part of an "across" word and a "down" word.
 - No word can be fewer than three letters long.
 - Every white square must be reachable from every other white square.

-The grid is rotationally symmetric (for example, the colors of the top left and bottom right squares must match).
+- The grid is rotationally symmetric (for example, the colors of the top left and bottom right squares must match).

 Write a program to determine whether a given matrix qualifies as a crossword grid.

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution352.md)

 ---

-### Problem 353
+### Problem 353 (Medium)

 This problem was asked by Square.